GustavoStraub/Notes/README.md

 - When everything is set up run ```nodemon index``` to start the project

+- You can also use the Front end application, you can find that [Here](https://github.com/GustavoStraub/Notes-Web)

 ### Technologies used:
 - Apollo Server, GraphQL, Bcrypt, JWT